Codecademy/docs/content/java/concepts/math-methods/terms/multiplyExact/multiplyExact.md

 The `.multiplyExact()` method returns the result of `x` multiplied by `y`.

-An [exception](https://www.codecademy.com/resources/docs/java/errors) is thrown if the result exceeds type `int` or `long`; or if either parameter is equal to:
+An [exception](https://www.codecademy.com/resources/docs/java/errors) is thrown if the result exceeds type `int` or `long` or is equal to:

 - `Integer.MAX_VALUE` or
 - `Integer.MIN_VALUE` or